-This however will require the acquisition of a large amount of private land.
-This option will strengthen the equine role of the precinct and provide a strong market demand for residential themed equine/greyhound properties in east of the precinct.
+This however requires the acquisition of a large amount of private land.
+This alternative will strengthen the equine role of the precinct and provide a strong market demand for rural residential properties to the east of the precinct.

 In addition, there is potential to relocate the existing training track into the centre of the harness racing track.
 This would result in ample land area to increase on-site stabling and training facilities within the precinct as well as opportunity for equine related rural living.
 This will also improve the costs with respect to maintaining and managing the training track.